tundish/blue_monday_78/bluemonday78/dialogue/w12_ducane/prison_visiting/keys/01_getting_here.rst

 [WIFE]_

-    But it's not so bad later on.
+    There won't be as much traffic later on.

 [HUSBAND]_